HarshShirsath/PyTorch3D-Rendering/README.md

 starting with cameras initialized 6 units from the origin with equally spaced azimuth values.

-**In your submission, include a gif of each of these point clouds side-by-side.**

 ### 5.2 Parametric Functions (10 points)